marteenzh/rhs/modules/yamlform/docs/developers/test.md

 - Update settings.php to allow the yamlform_test.module to be installed.
   `$settings['extension_discovery_scan_tests'] = TRUE;`
-- Enable the YAML form and YAML form test module.
+- Enable the form and form test module.

 --------------------------------------------------------------------------------